angelo-tech-labs/enterprise-it-homelab/README.md

 # Enterprise IT Support Homelab

-A practical Windows enterprise homelab built in Hyper-V to develop hands-on experience with Windows Server, Active Directory, DNS, domain administration, file permissions and troubleshooting.
+I built this lab in Hyper-V to get practical experience with Windows Server, Active Directory, DNS, domain-joined clients, file sharing and troubleshooting.

-The environment simulates a small business with separate IT, Finance, HR and Sales departments.
+The idea was to create a small company environment with IT, Finance, HR and Sales departments rather than just install Windows Server and stop there.

 ---